Procurement Law, Strategy and Practice by Distance Learning LLM

 The Institute is also a major player in the international applied procurement research field, being either a lead partner or co-partner in many European or global procurement research initiatives.

-The Institute’s work on the Winning in Tendering EU-funded project, seeking to identify and break down barriers to cross border procurement, was shortlisted for Best International Procurement Project Award by the Chartered Institute of Purchasing and Supply Annual Awards in London; and the research work of the Institute has been recognised by the UK Government for research excellence at international level in the Universities Research Excellence Framework, which recognised the Impact of the Institute’s research on the “real world”, such as the adoption of the Institute’s research by the Welsh Government to provide the basis for breaking down barriers inhibiting small business seeking to win Government and public sector business.
+The Institute’s work on the Winning in Tendering EU-funded project, seeking to identify and break down barriers to procurement and tendering, was shortlisted for Best International Procurement Project Award by the Chartered Institute of Procurement and Supply Annual Awards in London; and the research work of the Institute has been recognised by the UK Government for research excellence at international level in the Universities Research Excellence Framework, which recognised the Impact of the Institute’s research on the “real world”, such as the adoption of the Institute’s research by the Welsh Government to provide the basis for breaking down barriers inhibiting small business seeking to win Government and public sector business.

 - International Commercial and Business Law LLM